jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 leaders to benefit by standardizing open source architectural guidance at scale.
 Conclusions and Practical
+Recommendations

-RecommendationsBased on the research, its clear that material inefficiencies exist along with significant avoidable risk.
-Software engineering teams have considerable room for improvement with respect to dependency management practices.To improve efficiencies, save money, and optimize dependency management at scale, engineering leaders should embrace intelligent automation.
-Chosen tools should remove the current error\-prone micro decision making from day\-to\-day developer workflows.Engineering leaders should also embrace tools to guide macro decisions made by architects and developers with respect to initial technology selection.
+⊲Based on the research, it’s clear that material inefficiencies exist along with significant avoidable risk.
+Software engineering teams have considerable room for improvement with respect to dependency management practices.

+⊲To improve efficiencies, save money, and optimize dependency management at scale, engineering leaders should embrace intelligent automation.
+Chosen tools should remove the current error\-prone micro decision making from day\-to\-day developer workflows.

+⊲Engineering leaders should also embrace tools to guide macro decisions made by architects and developers with respect to initial technology selection.